This article reviews Singapore’s ten best luxury hotels. We have also outlined the best hotels with club lounges in Singapore.

 Nestled amidst 15 acres of lush greenery near the vibrant Orchard Road shopping belt, Shangri-La Hotel, Singapore offers a tranquil urban retreat for business and leisure travelers alike.
 Renowned for its exceptional hospitality, the hotel is consistently voted as one of the best in the world.

-The hotel features 792 luxurious guestrooms and suites across 3 distinct wings as well as 182 spacious serviced apartments and residences.
-The Shangri-La Hotel, Singapore, offers one of the widest selections of culinary experiences and the most comprehensive family-friendly facilities among local hotels.
+The hotel features 792 luxurious guestrooms and suites across three distinct wings as well as 182 spacious serviced apartments and residences.
+The Shangri-La Hotel in Singapore offers one of the widest selections of culinary experiences and the most comprehensive family-friendly facilities among local hotels.
 Leisure and recreational facilities include CHI, The Spa, and a swimming pool.

 To get access to the Horizon Club Lounge, you need to book a Horizon Club Deluxe Room with a marble bathroom, which has a separate shower and bathtub and L’Occitane Jasmine toiletries.
 These rooms have a view of the pool or city and are located within the newly renovated Tower Wing.
 You can then unwind in the exclusive Horizon Club Lounge on the 24th floor and enjoy a breakfast buffet, evening cocktails, and priority check-in and check-out.

 The Horizon Club Lounge is the perfect place to take in the panoramic city views from the 24th floor.
-Hot breakfast buffet and afternoon tea are available daily, and canapés are served during evening cocktail hour.
+Hot breakfast buffet and afternoon tea are available daily, and canapés are served during the evening cocktail hour.
 Horizon Club guests at the Tower Wing may enjoy an array of personalized services such as priority check-in and check-out and concierge assistance.
-Children below the age of 12 years are allowed into this lounge, but they must be accompanied by an adult.
+Children below the age of 12 years are allowed into this lounge, but an adult must accompany them.